5 September 2023

 Apprenticeships for 16 Year Olds

-If you are 16 years old and you have finished, or you are still finishing your GCSEs, this is quite possibly the most important blog you will ever read.
+If you’re 16 and have finished, or are still finishing, your GCSEs — this is quite possibly the most important blog you will ever read.

-Apprenticeships are school leaver schemes which are designed for career-ready young people aged 16 or above.
-These schemes combine real-work with academic study.
-Apprentices receive substantial on-the-job training, and work towards nationally certified qualifications.
+These schemes combine real work with academic study.
+As an apprentice, you’ll receive substantial on-the-job training and work towards nationally certified qualifications.

-Modern apprenticeships offer an alternative route for school leavers to get into work or higher education.
-While the majority of 16 year olds choose the sixth form/college and university route after their GCSEs, not all careers require A-levels and a degree.
+Apprenticeships offer an alternative route into work or higher education.
+While loads of 16 year olds choose the sixth form/college and university route after GCSEs, not all careers require A-Levels and a degree.